 Independent Variable Dependent Variable

-Figure.1 Conceptual Framework
+Fig.1.
+Conceptual Framework

 Source Data: Researcher (2025)

 3. RESEARCH METHODOLOGY

 3.1 Study Area

 This study was conducted at the Medical Stores Department (MSD) in Tanzania, a key public institution responsible for supplying medical products to healthcare facilities nationwide.
 MSD was chosen due to its critical role in the healthcare supply chain and the challenges it faces in inventory management, which directly affect service delivery.
 The adoption of a digital inventory management system at MSD offers a relevant case for examining how such systems can enhance organizational performance.
 Its large-scale operations and national significance make MSD an ideal setting for assessing the impact of digital transformation in public institutions.